-We also continue to be actively involved in partnership work aimed at reducing the number of Road Traffic Collisions.
-This is particularly focused on the delivery of the Safe Drive Stay Alive roadshow.
-During 2017, we delivered road safety education to 19,583 people from across Dorset & Wiltshire.
-Results from the 2017 evaluation show that 100% of teachers agree that the hard-hitting nature and content used had a positive effect on their student's attitude to road safety.
+We also continue to be actively involved in partnership work across the two road safety partnerships within the Service area and utilise STATS19 data to target and reduce the number of Road Traffic Collisions.
+This is particularly focused on the delivery of the Safe Drive Stay Alive (SDSA) roadshow.
+During 2019, we delivered road safety education to 18,127 people from across Dorset & Wiltshire.

-Pre and post questionnaires completed by the students have shown a significant shift in attitude to the four most common causes of fatal crashes which are using mobile phones, not wearing seatbelts, speeding and driving whilst under the influence of drink or drugs.
-The statistical analysis indicates that within the target age group since the Safe Drive Stay Alive roadshow started in 2007, in Wiltshire there has been a 40% reduction in casualties and in Dorset a 54% reduction.
+Pre and post questionnaires completed by the students have shown a significant shift in attitude to the four most common causes of fatal crashes which are distractions, not wearing seatbelts, speeding and driving whilst under the influence of drink or drugs.